mhagdorn/taskfarm/docs/intro.rst

 After installing the python package you need to connect to a database.
 For testing purposes you can use sqlite.
 However, sqlite does not allow row locking so if you use parallel workers a task may get assigned to the multiple workers.
+For production use you should use a postgres database instead.

-You can set the environment variable ``DATABASE_URL`` to configure the data base connection.
+You can set the environment variable ``DATABASE_URL`` to configure the database connection.
 For example

 .. code-block:: bash